lose power

 Pros:

-The positive thing about this stove/oven combo is I can make pancakes, bake bread, and boil water all with one unit.
-Keep in mind, that I use only the large adaptor for the larger tanks of propane.
-The oven will hold a 9-inch by 13-inch baking pan, perfect for lasagna or your favorite casserole.
-Camp Chef Stove/Oven
+The positive thing about this stove/oven combo is that I can make pancakes, bake bread, and boil water all with one unit.
+Keep in mind that I use only the large adapter for the larger propane tanks.
+The oven can accommodate a 9-inch by 13-inch baking pan, ideal for lasagna or your favorite casserole.
+Camp Chef Stove/Oven (out of stock everywhere that I looked, July 2025)

 Cons:

-The only con would be if you run out of propane you can’t use the stove/oven combination.
-No fuel, no cooking or baking.
+The only con would be that if you run out of propane, you can’t use the stove/oven combination.
+Without fuel, there’s no cooking or baking.

-How can I use a Camp Chef Stove/Oven?
+How can I use a Camp Chef stove or oven?

 • Bread